-They are quite similar to paints as they include many of the same pigments and fillers, but they are also intermediary coats that are not designed to stand on their own.
+They are similar to paints as they include many of the same pigments and fillers, but they are also intermediary coats that are not designed to stand on their own.

 In other words, they need the paint to cover their surface because it will be uneven in most cases.
 The uneven appearance of a primer is not really an issue when standard coats of paint cover it.

-Self-priming Paint vs. Tinted Primer: What’s Better?
+Self-Priming Paint vs. Tinted Primer: What’s Better?

 What are the Benefits of Using PVA Drywall Primer?

-One of the most important benefits of using a PVA drywall primer-sealer is it helps in reducing the number of expensive topcoats you will need to apply to your drywall, which means you can save good money by applying fewer paint coats.
+One of the most important benefits of using a PVA drywall primer-sealer is that it helps reduce the number of expensive topcoats you will need to apply to your drywall, which means you can save good money by applying fewer paint coats.

-Additionally, the drywall primer when applied makes sanding the surface much easier for smoothening the walls.
+Additionally, the drywall primer, when applied, makes sanding the surface much easier for smoothening the walls.

-Another benefit of applying a PVA primer on your sheetrock is it smoothens the surface and eases the painting.
+Another benefit of applying a PVA primer on your sheetrock is that it smoothens the surface and eases the painting.

 This makes you apply more effort to glide the paintbrush smoothly along the surface.

-What Is the Best PVA Primer Sealer to Use on New Drywall?
+What is the Best PVA Primer Sealer to Use on New Drywall?

-As long as the sealer product can seal up the wall perfectly well and allows me to apply uniform topcoat, it’s a perfectly fine product for me.
+As long as the sealer product can seal up the wall perfectly well and allows me to apply a uniform topcoat, it’s a perfectly fine product for me.

-I never had any issues working with it and being available at a great price on Amazon this best drywall sealer is my top choice among all.
+I never had any issues working with it, and being available at a great price on Amazon; this best drywall sealer is my top choice among all.

-Few other features that come with this drywall primer are:
+A few other features that come with this drywall primer are:

 - Perfectly seals up new drywall and other surfaces